LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Methodology

-The raw decoder outputs $Y_i$ are linearly projected using three fully connected layers $FC_{\{z, y, x\}}$ into three vectors of size $\mathds{R}^{32}$ corresponding to the decomposition factor components.
-After applying a sigmoid activation $\sigma$, we use a cross-product between the vectors to obtain a rank-1 estimation of the entire voxel grid.
+\textbf{Output:} The raw decoder outputs $Y_i$ are linearly projected using three fully connected layers $FC_{\{z, y, x\}}$ into three vectors of size $\mathds{R}^{32}$ corresponding to the decomposition factor components.
+After applying a sigmoid activation $\sigma$, we use a cross-product ($\otimes$) between the vectors to obtain a rank-1 estimation of the entire voxel grid.
 Each query is decoded into a rank-1 estimation, and all of them are combined by sum-aggregation to obtain the final reconstruction $P$.
 Formally, this is defined as

 As the target values are in the range $[0, 1]$ the sigmoid is a suitable activation function.
-To prevent voxels with values larger than 1 after the sum-aggregation, we clip the aggregated volume.
+We clip the aggregated volume to prevent voxels with values larger than 1 after the sum-aggregation.
 The clipping also replicates the rules of boolean algebra where $1+1=1$ \cite{miettinen2020recent}

-\paragraph{Loss function} We use Mean-Squared-Error as the loss function to train the network.
+\textbf{Loss function:} We use Mean-Squared-Error as the loss function to train the network.
 It is calculated between the predicted reconstruction and the ground-truth volume $G$ as follows: